Posted in Advice on Tuesday, December 12, 2017

 Protect yourself from scams involving wire transfers.

 While Western Union is a legitimate way to transfer money, its immediacy also makes it a prime target for scammers.
-You can often put a stop to a fraudulent payment as it works its way through the banking system, but once your money walks out the door of a Western Union branch, it’s gone for good.
+You can often put a stop to a fraudulent payment as it works its way through the banking system.
+However, once your money walks out the door of a Western Union branch, it’s gone for good.

 How do these scams work?

-Shysters have several methods of asking you for cash, and they will often tailor their pitches to you using easily accessible information from the internet to make them sound more realistic.
+Shysters have several methods of asking you for cash.
+They will often tailor their pitches to you using easily accessible information from the internet to make them sound more realistic.
 According to the Federal Trade Commission, some common scams include:

 In cases where you receive money from the scammer, those checks or payments will eventually bounce, leaving you holding the bag.
 Any promised winnings, loans or purchases will never materialize, and no one was really arrested or robbed.
 And that cheap apartment?
 Likely a stolen listing with altered contact information, if the address exists at all.

 First and foremost, only send wire transfers to recipients you know and trust — which means avoiding them altogether for online sales or purchases.

 In many cases, a dose of healthy skepticism can keep you from being ripped off.
 If a caller claims a friend or relative needs emergency money — or claims to be the person in question — verify their identity by asking questions or contact them through a method you know is genuine.

 Legitimate sweepstakes can’t ask you to pay anything to enter or win, including shipping and handling, taxes or processing fees.
 It’s also illegal for any telemarketer to ask you to wire money.
 If you’re unsure whether an offer is real, use a search engine to look up the company or product in conjunction with words like “scam” or “fraud,”.
 Also, always be suspicious of organizations with a P.O. box but no physical address.